Keriman Halis Ece: Biography

 Of Ubykh Circassian origin, Keriman Halis was born in Istanbul, Ottoman Empire, as one of the six children of a merchant from Hacıosman, Manyas, Tevfik Halis Bey, in 1913.
 She grew up in a family with a religious background.
 During her childhood, her family lived in Fındıkzade, where she was surrounded by French nannies.
 Her grandfather was a sheikh al-Islam, an advisor to the Ottoman Sultan Mehmed V. According to the Atlanta Constitution, her grandfather was a conservative mighty religious man who kept her secluded from the public in a palace in order to hide her beauty from the public.
 Only as environment for women became more liberal following the establishment of Turkiye was she allowed to interact with the public with the consent of her grandfather.
 He father was approached several times in order to allow her to compete in beauty contests which he finally allowed in 1932.
 She participated in the 1932 Miss Turkiye beauty pageant which had been organized by the newspaper Cumhuriyet since 1929.
 She was elected the most beautiful Turkish woman in the contest held on July 2, 1932, in İstanbul among eight candidates.
 Keriman Halis was sent then to the International Pageant of Pulchritude contest held in Spa, Belgium to represent Turkiye.
 On July 31, 1932, she finished first among competitors from 27 countries, achieving Turkiye's first title at an international beauty contest after three years only of its existence and less than a decade after the founding of the Republic.
 In 1933 she visited Egypt in a tour organized in cooperation with the Turkish Embassy in Egypt.

 Personal life

 Her uncle was a renowned operetta composer, Muhlis Sabahattin Ezgi and her aunt a well-known musician and composer Neveser Kökdeş.
 Her brother is one of the former presidents of the Turkish sports club Galatasaray S.K., Turgan Ece.
 She was fluent in French and Turkish.
 Following the introduction of the surname act on June 21, 1934, Mustafa Kemal Atatürk gave her the family name "Ece", which means "queen" in Turkish.

+Unlike other beauty pageant winners, Keriman Halis Ece did not pursue a career on stage or in film and settled for domestic life.
+She was first married to Orhan Sanus, with whom she had a son, Sezai Biltin Sanus, and a daughter, Ece Sanus.
+Her second marriage was to the merchant Hasip Tamer Bey; together they had a son, Cenk Tamer.

-She died on January 28, 2012, nineteen days shy of her 99th birthday.
+She died at her daughter's home of heart failure on January 28, 2012, nineteen days shy of her 99th birthday.
 She was laid to rest at the Feriköy Cemetery, Istanbul.